jikaczmarski/caiso-outlook-scraper/README.md

 |1/10/19 0:25|3440      |7390       |862        |7379   |-10      |2263   |13  |0    |
 |1/10/19 0:30|3508      |7381       |832        |7363   |-53      |2263   |13  |0    |

+### Disclaimer
+It is rare, but there are several days where the data provided by CAISO is inaccurate or missing.
+Some examples off the top of my head are 02/18/2020 having five extra minutes in the day, and 01/02/2019 having no values for natural gas.
+It is important to know that this is not an error of this program, but an error that CAISO made.
+In my limited testing, going to the CAISO website and grabbing the data manually shows these errors.
+My workaround for the extra five minutes in a day is to just delete it (already built into the program) since most of the variables are equivalent to the first five minutes of the next day (but not all, specifically 02/18/2020 has a slightly different value for natural gas, but all else is equal).